Ethical issues in sales and marketing have become a hot topic in the past few years.

 6. Bait and Switch

-Finally, bait and switch is a dubious pricing strategy that involves misleading consumers by initially advertising low prices to gain their attention.
-The advertised products will become unavailable after they draw attention to push more expensive items.
+Finally, bait and switch is an immoral pricing strategy that involves misleading customers by initially making low prices to entice their attention.
+The products being advertised will be sold out after they draw attention to push more expensive products.

 Instead of misleading buyers, you can instead openly share your fixed prices and focus on providing a transparent value proposition to justify these prices.
 Thorough market research can prevent most ethical issues in marketing.